Skip to main content

 Deep-Dive Questions

-Probiotics can help some eczema patients, particularly children with atopic dermatitis. *Lactobacillus rhamnosus GG* has the most clinical data for this use.
+Probiotics can help some eczema patients. *Lactobacillus rhamnosus GG* has the most clinical data for this use.
 Adults with adult-onset eczema sometimes benefit, but the response is highly individual, and we treat the gut and the skin together.

 SIBO (small intestinal bacterial overgrowth) is a condition in which bacteria grow in the small intestine where they do not belong.
 When you take a typical *Lactobacillus* probiotic, you are feeding bacteria into a region that is already overgrown, which usually worsens bloating and gas.
 Spore-based products or PHGG fiber tend to be safer choices in SIBO.

 *Saccharomyces boulardii* is a yeast, not a bacterium, so antibiotics do not kill it.
-That makes it the only probiotic that pairs cleanly with an antibiotic course.
+That makes it the only probiotic that pairs well with an antibiotic course.
 It also binds toxins in the gut and supports gut barrier repair.
-It is my go-to during antibiotics and for traveler's diarrhea.
+It is the go-to during antibiotics and for traveler's diarrhea.

 Spore-based probiotics are *Bacillus* species in their dormant spore form, which survives stomach acid and germinates in the small intestine.
 They are useful in SIBO, after a course of antibiotics, and in patients with bloating from traditional probiotics.
 They behave more like ecosystem managers than colonists.